GioF71/upmpdcli-docker/README.md

 # upmpdcli-docker

 A Docker image for upmpdcli.
+Now with support for custom radios.

 ## Reference